ldeangelisphys/layerfMRI/preprocessing/04_registration/README.md

 `do_apply_transformation.py` : applies the MNI_fmri transformation estimated in the script above `launch_do_apply_transformation.sh` : launches N processes of `do_apply_transformation.py` in parallel to process all subjects, with 5 threads per subject.

-__ETA is about 3 hours__ because due to memory limitation I can only process five participants at the time.
+__ETA is about 3 hours__ because due to memory limitation I can only process a few (3-5) participants at the time.

 The data is taken from and stored in `/data00/layerfMRI/regdata/`.
 Specifically, the following two composite transformations are stored in the `/reg` subdir of each participant.